CMeeg/next-azure/README.md

   * `az login`
 * Run the initialisation script
   * `./.azure/setup/init.ps1 -SubscriptionId {subscription_id} -ResourcePrefix {resource_prefix} -Location {location} -OrgUrl {devops_org_url} -ProjectName {devops_project_name}`
-  * Where
-    * `{subscription_id}` is the ID (GUID) of the Azure Subscription where you want to deploy your Resource Groups and resources
-    * `{resource_prefix}` is a string that will be used as a prefix in the names of the Resource Groups and other resources created by this script and the Pipeline
-      * It can be any value you like, but it's usually a good idea to keep it short due to [resource name length limits](https://docs.microsoft.com/en-us/azure/azure-resource-manager/management/resource-name-rules)
-    * `{location}` is the Azure Location (Region) Name where the Resource Groups should be created
-      * Run `az account list-locations --output table` to get a list of locations - it is the `Name` property that must be provided as `{location}`
-    * `{devops_org_url}` is the URL of your Azure DevOps Organization
-    * `{devops_project_name}` is the name of your Azure DevOps Project where the Pipeline, Environments and Variable Groups will be created
+    * To see a full description of the script and its parameters, run `Get-Help .azure/setup/init.ps1 -Full`

-* The script will also create a config file named `.nextazure.json` - please remember to commit this to your repo as it is used by other scripts described in the [Usage](#usage) section
+The script will create a config file named `.nextazure.json` - please commit this to your repo as it is used by other scripts described in the [Usage](#usage) section and ensures scripts run after this point use the same options provided during initialisation.

 > The name of the Resource Groups is based on a naming convention of `{resourcePrefix}-{environment}-{resourceSuffix}`.
 If you don't like this you can edit the PowerShell files to suit your needs - search for the `Get-NextAzureResourceName` function.
 The same naming convention is used in the Bicep files for resource names - see the [Usage section](#change-the-resource-naming-conventions) for a description of how to change those.